In the guide

 If you are selling livestock it is your responsibility to ensure that any form of representation (including advertising) made in connection with the sale of your livestock, in order to promote the supply or transfer of ownership, is true.

-Representation includes such things as the identity of the animal, its ear tags, passport, date of birth, pedigree certificate, milk records, breeding records, health status, history, farm-assured status, and any description you apply to the animal.
+Representation includes such things as the identity of the animal, its ear tags, passport, date of birth, pedigree certificate, milk records, breeding records, health status, history, farm-assured status, as well as any description you apply to the animal.
 All information given by you or in any document - for example, sale entry form or food chain information declaration - must be true.

 It is a criminal offence to mislead.